 I am looking to find some free or inexpensive wood to build a raised garden.
 Other than Home Depot or Lowe's, any ideas where I can find this?

 Here's a compact raised bed with rich soil that has been "built" over 8 years of composting.
 The bed is made of pine logs felled for fire protection.
 The frame holds wire to keep the deer out.
-The gardener is celebrating the lovely soil that has been developed.
-The hat is a rhubarb leaf.

 I am planning on making some raised beds in my garden this summer.
 Does anyone have any tips or can anyone point me in the direction of some plans to do this inexpensively?